Meet Our Staff

-With her MEd in Child Development and over 15 years of experience, Rachel has worked with children of all ages, cultures, and languages.
-Through organizing service projects within schools and experience traveling within a variety of cultures, Rachel realizes the importance of kindness, community and teaching children about the rest of the world.
-With her background in dance, she found a powerful way to bring culture and connection to children is through music and dance in the outdoors.
+With her MEd in Child Development and over 25 years of experience, Rachel has worked with children of all ages, cultures, languages, and ranges of developmental abilities.
+Through organizing service projects within schools and experience traveling within a variety of cultures, Rachel realizes the importance of kindness, community, and teaching children about the rest of the world.
+With her background in dance, she found a powerful way to bring culture and connection to children through music and dance in the outdoors.
 She is currently pursuing her 5th and final year of her Ph.D. in Clinical Psychology with a specialization in children and writing her dissertation on children with ADHD.

 Mestre Recruta, Chris Montiel, began Capoeira at the age of 19.
 In 2005, he graduated as a “Formado” by the United Capoeira Association (UCA), an internationally recognized capoeira school.
-In 2016, in recognition for his work as a teacher to children and adults of all levels, and his continued dedication to the preservation and dissemination of Capoeira, Recruta earned the title of “Mestre,”.
+In 2016, in recognition of his work, Recruta earned the title of “Mestre,”.
 In 2009, he realize his dream of opening his own academy in Hayward.
 Since 2000, he has had the privilege of being a part of the teaching collective at UCA, where he continues to regularly teach classes.
-In addition, he has worked throughout the San Francisco Bay Area in a variety public and private schools, and regularly teaches workshops for Capoeira schools around the US and abroad.
+He regularly teaches classes and workshops around the Bay Area, the US and abroad.

 Body Percussionist/ Step Teacher

 Antwan Davis is a multi-percussionist that co-founded the performance arts company Molodi, performed with the Las Vegas and North American production of Stomp, and toured nationally with Step Afrika.
 He has been engaging audiences for 14 years with body percussion and stepping.
 As a teacher, he is enthused by creating community through body music, giving people a different outlet of expression.
 He actively performs and teaches workshops and residencies in the U.S and internationally.